 There are many types of anchors available on the market.
 The choice of one anchor over another depends on many factors.
 An anchor will usually hold best in a mixture of mud and clay or in hard sand.
+A lightweight Danforth anchor is recommended for general boating.
 For more information on anchors consult your dealer.

-Always anchor from the bow; NEVER anchor from the stern.
+Always anchor from the bow; DO NOT anchor from the stern.
 A small amount of current will make the boat unsteady...a strong current can pull a boat, anchored by the stern, under water and keep it there.